y5systems/intmax2-contract/docs/index.md

 function setPermitter(address _amlPermitter, address _eligibilityPermitter) external
 ```

-Sets the AML and eligibility permitter addresses
+Sets the AML and eligibility permitter contract addresses

+_Only callable by the admin role_

 #### Parameters